scious/documentation/docs/bask/latest.md

 ### What are some options we have for setting up unit tests?

+While there are potential benefits in running plugin unit tests locally, we bet that differences between a developer's local environment and Bubble's environment are enough to spoil many of those benefits.
+So instead, we strive to make code synchronization between your local editor and Bubble so fast that tab switching between VS Code and a Bubble app is not just suitable for testing but ideal.
+And since Bask has access to your Bubble account, it can automatically retrieve test results from your app if it's set up correctly

 1. Run SSA tests in node

    - Will probably have to create jigs / shims that emulate bubble locally.
 May be difficult to create this well.